 The Glory of the First Outpouring

-After two days will he revive us: in the third day he will raise us up, and we shall live in his sight.
+After two days He will revive us; on the third day He will raise us up, that we may live in His sight.
 (Hosea 6:2)

 So great was the outpouring of the first of the two “days,” the first-century outpouring of God’s Glory, that the account seems legendary when compared with the condition of the Christian Church during the subsequent centuries.

 Nearly two thousand years ago Christ came in the Fullness of God.
 Christ walked on the earth in the power of the coming Kingdom Age, in the glory of the Kingdom Jubilee.
 Jesus did not communicate with the people of His day through a ministry or gift of the Spirit as we do.
 He Himself is the Fullness of the Spirit of power and revelation.
 Christ does not see dimly as in a mirror.
 He knows and understands just as He is known and understood by the Father.

 Yet, Jesus was tested and required to walk by faith.
 At the necessary time God turned away from Christ until the sin offering could be made.
 Then Christ ascended.
 As part of the power and glory of His ascension He gave gifts of ministry to His Body, the Church.
 All these gifts are part of Christ Himself.
 Christ came to the first-century Church through the ministry of the apostles, the prophets, the teachers, the word of knowledge, and so forth.